mtaimoorkhan/jml4sec/OpenSecMonitor/OpenJML21/README.md

 ## OpenJML Additions
 Additions to source files outside of "uk.re.ac.openjmlsec" are marked with the header `//ADD-OPENJMLSEC` and footer `//ADD-END` for easy searching and replacement

-Only the project jdk.compiler has been editied.
+Only the module jdk.compiler has been edited.

 # Project set up